I get this question a lot when I work with yoga teachers: Should I have my offering always for sale or should I have it only on a limited basis?

 After almost 4 years in business I know what’s better for my mental health when it comes to marketing and launching.
 It’s better for me to have dedicated time where I show up fully for a launch and then the rest (the majority) of the time, I’m showing up for my members.

-Overall, I can show up as the best version of Amanda the Thrive Founder with an open/closed membership model, so that’s what I’m doing.
+Overall, I can show up as the best version of Amanda the Founder with an open/closed membership model, so that’s what I’m doing.

 Your next step

-Either way, take a look at your offerings and think about them in the context of open/closed or always-open.
+Take a look at your offerings and think about them in the context of open/closed or always-open.
 Which is best for you, your students, and your energy right now?
 If you need to make a change, decide on a date, make the message clear, and move forward knowing you can change it back if you want to later.
 Nothing is set in stone when you’re running your own business.

 Until next time, give yourself permission to change things if you need to and grace along the way.